THEtheChad/Dependency-Manager/readme.md

 ```
 {
-  dep1: '1',
+  dep1: ['1'],
-  dep2: {},
+  dep2: [{}],
-  dep3: undefined
+  dep3: [undefined]
 }
 ```

-It's also important to note that a dependency can only be resolved once and will simply ignore any additional calls.
+The data returned from the dependency is currently stored in an array, allowing a dependency to be run multiple times with each call being collected in the array.
 This may change in the future.

+The order of the data can not be guaranteed at this time.

 ## Things to Note
 ---